sgottshall1997/ShallsConstructionWebsite/replit.md

 - Added property manager-focused FAQs to all pages
 - Implemented strategic internal linking structure
 - Updated all content to align with commercial property management focus
+- Implemented ScrollToTop component for smooth navigation UX
+- Fixed scroll-to-section behavior for service cards linking to What We Do page
+- Fixed duplicate data-testid issue in Navigation component

 ### October 27, 2025 - Initial Build
 - Implemented complete 5-page website with professional design